bloodwarriorr/the-last-fugitive-game/README.md

 ## How is it works:

 Map is a 2 dimensional grid-conatins clear brackets,obstacles,enemies.
-Game is rendering with Window.requestAnimationFrame() functions,which request from the browser to repaint, inside useLayoutEffect hook.
+Game is rendering with Window.requestAnimationFrame() function,which request from the browser to repaint, inside useLayoutEffect hook.
 (render the map consistently-game engine) enemies are made up of major amount of .png assets, inside a JSON format. with css, we use animate properties to change between assets-thats how the enemies and the player looks dynamically moving.